flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### Coprocessors

-As with any MIPS R4000, Allegrex has three coprocessor slots.
+As with any MIPS CPU, Allegrex has three coprocessor slots.
 Sony added two:

-- A **Floating Point Unit** (FPU) as 'CP1': accelerates arithmetic operations with 32-bit decimal numbers.
-It has an independent 8-stage pipeline which adds more parallelism to the main CPU.
+- A **Floating Point Unit** (FPU) as 'CP1': accelerates arithmetic operations with 32-bit decimal numbers (following the IEEE 754 standard).
+It has **thirty-two 32-bit** registers and an independent **8-stage pipeline**, thereby adding more parallelism to the main CPU.
-- A **Vector Floating Point Unit** (VFPU) as 'CP2': a coprocessor designed for vector operations, similar to a traditional SIMD processor.
-It has 128 registers that store 32-bit floats (using the IEEE 754 standard) and a special instruction set with variable pipeline stages.
+- A **Vector Floating Point Unit** (VFPU) as 'CP2': a coprocessor designed for **vector operations**, similar to a traditional SIMD processor.
+Compared to the FPU, it instead provides **128 registers** and a special instruction set with variable pipeline stages.
   - Its usefulness comes from its 128-bit data bus connected to the rest of the system, offloading the main CPU's transit.
-  - If you read the [PS2 article](playstation-2), the PSP's VFPU is equivalent to the PS2's [VPU0](playstation-2#tab-1-1-vector-processing-unit-0) operating in **permanent Macromode!**

 ### Focused memory management